-In the blinded HVTN 104 trial, there have been 3 product discontinuations for AEs, 2 of which were deemed related to VRC01.
-One discontinuation was for a 20-minute episode of chest tightness occurring approximately 25 minutes after SC injection of VRC01 or placebo in a participant who is a chronic smoker on nicotine replacement while smoking.
-One discontinuation was in a participant who reported a generalized rash that began three days after SC injection of VRC01 or placebo, and resolved after a few hours with ibuprofen and the application of an over-the-counter non-steroidal cream.
+In the HVTN 104 trial, there were 3 product discontinuations for AEs, 2 of which were deemed related to study product infusion or injection.
+One discontinuation was for a 20-minute episode of chest tightness occurring approximately 25 minutes after SC injection of placebo in a participant who is a chronic smoker on nicotine replacement while smoking.
+One discontinuation was in a participant who reported a generalized rash that began three days after SC injection of VRC01, and resolved within 4 hours with ibuprofen and the application of an over-the-counter non-steroidal cream.
 The third discontinuation was in a young, otherwise healthy participant who experienced a brief episode of syncope, deemed not related to study product, approximately 4 hours after IV infusion of VRC01.
 In addition, one person in HVTN 104 had study product discontinued due to pregnancy occurring during the trial.